© Crown copyright 2021

 This publication is available at https://www.gov.uk/government/publications/bass-industry-guidance-2020/bass-fishing-guidance-2020

 1. Recreational bass fishing

-Recreational fisheries, including from shore, in ICES divisions 4b, 4c, 6a, 7a to 7k are limited to catch-and-release only during 01 February to 31 March and 1 November to 31 December 2019.
-From 1 April to 31 October 2019, not more than one seabass may be retained per fisherman per day.
+Recreational fisheries, including from shore, in ICES divisions 4b, 4c, 6a, 7a to 7k are limited to catch-and-release only during 01 January to 29 February and 1 December to 31 December.
+From 1 March to 30 November, not more than two seabass may be retained per fisherman per day.

-In recreational fisheries in ICES divisions 8a and 8b, a maximum of three seabass may be retained per recreational fisherman per day.
+In recreational fisheries in ICES divisions 8a and 8b, a maximum of two seabass may be retained per recreational fisherman per day throughout the year.

 These rules apply if you are fishing from a boat or from the shore.

 The catch, retention, transhipment and landing of bass during 2020 is subject to restrictions.
 Those restrictions relate to;